jcundill/streeto/doc/streeto/Frontend Bugs.md

 - [ ]  Set initial map load to last location from prefs - not Boston all the time
 - [ ]  Move tile layer chooser off the Map
 - [ ]  Tell the user there is no OSM data for the selected location
+	- [ ]  Auto retrieve it - see features